4.8 Star Rating

 Fertilization, when done regularly and after aeration, can transform the thickness and color of your yard.
 Over the course of the year, your yard can suffer from a variety of pests and diseases that can suck the nutrients out of your grass, leaving it dull and dingy.
 By fertilizing your space, you are allowing new seeds to germinate, bringing life back into your lawn!

 First introduced to the United States in the 1920s, fire ants are characterized by their copper color and painful sting.
 Although commonly found inhabiting a sandy looking mound in your backyard, fire ants are also drawn into the comfort of your home by sugary and fatty foods.
 Regardless of whether you see them indoors or out, they are a threat to the safety of your loved ones.

 Grubs are the tiny, white larvae of different Scarab beetles such as Japanese beetles and June 'bugs' beetles.
 Although small, grubs can create a cyclical upturn of your yard's health in a matter of months.
 These pests bury themselves deep within your soil's surface and feed on grass and organic matter, resulting in sections of your yard turning brown, dying, or completely missing.

-Why use an organic-based lawn care company?
-Organic-based lawn care is often misunderstood as being lesser than or not as efficient.
-In reality, organic-based lawn care can offer the same great results as other harmful products, but with the added environmental benefit.
+Why use an eco-friendly lawn care company?
+Eco-friendly lawn care is often misunderstood as being lesser than or not as efficient.
+In reality, eco-friendly lawn care can offer the same great results as other harmful products, but with the added environmental benefit.
 When you choose a green company you can expect:

 In their natural habitat, moles are harmless creatures, but when they creep into your yard, you could be left with holes everywhere!
 To identify if you have a mole infestation, look at your soil.
 Does it have tunnels and divots?
 Do you have mounds in your yard?
 If so, chances are moles are inhabiting your space!